ElMassimo/resourcerer/README.md

 Resourcerer does not expose an object to the view in any way, scope the query to a collection method if defined, nor deal with collections.

+### Caveats
+#### When using StrongParametersStrategy
+Since attributes are assigned on every POST, PUT, and PATCH request, sometimes when using Strong Parameters it's not desirable that the attributes method is called.
+For that reason, the presence of `params[param_key]` is checked before assigning attributes.
+##### Troubleshooting
+- _The attributes are not being assigned_: Check that the resource name matches the param used in the attributes method, and set the `param_key` configuration if they are different.
+- _Need an error to be thrown if the params are not present_: Use the `EagerStrongParametersStrategy`, available in the sample strategies in this repository, you can set it using the `strategy` configuration option.

 ### Special Thanks
 Resourcerer was inspired by [decent_exposure](https://github.com/voxdolo/decent_exposure).